Neptali Gonzales: Third term (1998)

-He again served as Senate President from January 26, 1998, to June 30, 1998.
+He again served as Senate President from January 26, 1998 to June 30, 1998.

 Having been elected Senate president for the third time, he holds the distinction of presiding Congress twice in the canvassing of votes for president and vice president in 1992 (election of Fidel V. Ramos), and in 1998 (election of Joseph Estrada).

 Post-Senate Presidency

-After Gonzales' third and last term as Senate President, and his term as a senator, his public service ended on June 30, 1998.
-Gonzales then entered the corporate world by becoming the President and Publisher of the Manila Bulletin, one of the country's leading newspaper and was elected as member of its governing Board of Directors.
+After Gonzales' third and last term as Senate President and his term as a senator ended on June 30, 1998, Gonzales then entered the corporate world by becoming the President and Publisher of the Manila Bulletin and was elected as member of its governing Board of Directors.